Doubles over Preempts

 If they raise partner's preempt (e.g. 3♦ Double 4♦), this is usually designed to put your side in an even tougher bidding position and one level higher, and is usually not based on points.
 It's based on length in their partner's suit.
 You should still bid if you know there's a fit, and you have a few points.
 In a way, they help you by raising the preempt, because you can account for around 10 cards in that suit (usually seven from the preempter and three from their partner.
 One of you will definitely be short in that suit, making it an even better proposition to bid.

-Although preempts are hard to manage, they fact that they have entered the auction has given your side more clues about where the points are and how the hands are divided.
+Although preempts are hard to manage, the fact that they have entered the auction has given your side more clues about where the points are and how the suits are divided.
 So, in general, tend to BID over preempts, and don't let them take effect!

 Looking for more information?
 These books will help you learn more about doubles and other conventions.